ms4ever7/mongodb_client/README.md

    * series `string`
    * color `object with boolean properties: black, blue, red`

- - here is commands that are available to get data:
+ - Here is commands that are available to get data:
    * select with projections and subprojections;
    * and conditions like (order by, where, skip, limit)